gofiber/fiber/middleware/expvar/README.md

 # Expvar
-Expvar middleware for [Fiber](https://github.com/gofiber/fiber) that serves via its HTTP server runtime profiling data in the format expected by the expvar visualization tool.
+Expvar middleware for [Fiber](https://github.com/gofiber/fiber) that serves via its HTTP server runtime exposed variants in the JSON format.
 The package is typically only imported for the side effect of registering its HTTP handlers.
-The handled paths all begin with /debug/expvar/.
+The handled path is `/debug/vars`.

 - [Signatures](#signatures)
 - [Examples](#example)